by Rebecca Holland

-When Nathan and I met last year we discussed travel for a few days straight without talking about much else.
+When my boyfriend Nathan and I met last year we discussed travel for a few days straight without talking about much else.
 I think at one point our entire conversation consisted of listing destinations on our wish lists.
 (This was actually a pretty long back and forth, as we basically listed the entire world).
 He mentioned Georgia early on, so I knew we had to keep talking.

 A few months later living only a few hundred miles away in northern Iraq, we had no excuse not to go.
 The mountains were ten times prettier than I expected, the food was filling but delicious, and I learned that amber wine is not only a thing, but it’s also not as sweet or gross as it sounds.
 In fact, it’s probably the new rosé, and Georgia is probably the new Croatia.
 Or something.
 The point is: don’t wait years to go like I did.

 We flew into Tbilisi via Istanbul, arriving around 2am.
 We planned to drive to Stepsantsminda early the next morning, so we booked a cheap hotel near the airport.
 After arguing with a few taxi drivers about prices we finally got one to take us.
 He laughed when he heard where we were going.

 “How much did you pay for this hotel?” he asked.